thesofproject/sof-docs/developer_guides/topology/topology.rst

 ------------------

-The topology file can specify on which DSP core a pipeline or component will be scheduled on.
+The topology file can specify on which DSP core a pipeline or component will be scheduled.

-To specify the DSP core for a pipeline, the token SOF_TKN_SCHED_CORE is used, in tools/topology/m4/pipeline.m4:
+To specify the DSP core for a pipeline, use the SOF_TKN_SCHED_CORE token located in tools/topology/m4/pipeline.m4:

 .. code-block::